andy-byers/paw/README.md

 ### Scope
 paw implements lexical scoping, meaning variables declared in a given block can only be referenced from within that block, or one of its subblocks.
-A block begins when a '{' token is encountered that is not the start of a map literal, and ends when a matching '}' is found.
+A block begins when a '{' token is encountered, and ends when a matching '}' is found.
-Many language constructs use blocks to create their own scope, like functions, classes, for loops, etc. paw also provides raw blocks for exerting finer control over variable lifetimes.
+Many language constructs use blocks to create their own scope, like functions, classes, for loops, etc.
+Explicit scoping blocks are also supported.
 ```
 {
     let x = 42